Achievable logoAchievable logo

 Automatic registration of certain agents

-Generally speaking, all broker-dealer employees engaging in securities transactions must be properly registered.
-As we discussed thoroughly in this chapter, the primary way to obtain registration is through filing disclosures on Form U-4.
-However, not all agents are subject to this process.
+Generally speaking, broker-dealer employees who engage in securities transactions must be properly registered.
+As discussed in this chapter, the primary way to register is by filing Form U-4 disclosures.
+However, not all agents follow this process.

 Key points